vindard/lnd-backup/README.md

-### Note: This README is still a work-in-progress!

 # Reckless Channel State Backup Tool (for Lnd)

 > The Lightning Network is amazing tech, but it's still very early days.
 We're literally building the ship around us while we're flying and so naturally some things aren't quite finished as yet.
 One of these things is *the ability to recover* from some sort of failure that might affect the state of the channels database.
 This is where this "reckless lnd backup" script comes in.